Works in Public

 Do I need to be experienced in sculpture or public sculpture?

-- You don’t need to have the capability to create the actual sculpture on your own.
-To ensure the success of your proposed sculpture, in the course of the program you will have to acquire a basic understanding of fabrication processes on a large scale and more in-depth, specific knowledge that your proposed sculpture may require.
+• Though the program requires “hands-on” participation, students are not expected to have the capability to fabricate the final sculpture.
+To ensure the success of your proposed sculpture, in the course of the program you will have to acquire a basic understanding of fabrication processes on a large scale and the more in-depth, specific knowledge that your proposed sculpture may require.

 Do I have to make a physical model (maquette) of the proposal?

 Yes.
 You will be required to submit photographs of your maquette as part of the application portfolio.
+Your maquette should approximate as accurately as possible the actual materials or the appearance of your proposed sculpture.
+As a general guide for scale, the maquette should be up to 12 inches in its longest dimension and/or fit within a 12-inch square base.
 Graphic animation or representation of your proposal is optional.
-Your maquette should approximate as accurately as possible the actual materials or the appearance of your proposed sculpture.
-As a general guide for scale, the maquette may be up to 12 inches in its longest dimension and/or fit within a 12 inch square base.

 What are the criteria for a successful public art proposal?